-The EF2210 has three analog outputs labeled 1, A, and B. These outputs are all at line level.
-This yields a total of three physical outputs.
-The EF2210 also has a power amplifier output, however the power amplifier does not have a separate output in the matrix -- it is tied to output 1.
+The EF2211 has three analog outputs labeled 1, A, and B. These outputs are all at line level.
+There are two additional outputs: the output to the telephone interface, labeled T, and the output to the power amplifier.
+The output to the power amplifier does not have a separate output in the matrix, it is tied to output 1.
 Thus the signal routed to output 1 will also be routed to the power amplifier output.
+This yields a total of four physical outputs.

-The EF2210 has three analog inputs labeled 1, A, and B. Input 1 is mic/line selectable, and inputs A-B are line level only.
+The EF2211 has three analog inputs labeled 1, A, and B. Input 1 is mic/line selectable, and inputs A-B are line level only.
 Input 1 can also have phantom power enabled and contain channel processing, which includes the following DSP algorithms: Acoustic Echo Cancellation, Noise Cancellation, and AGC.
-Inputs 1, A, and B yield a total of three physical inputs.
+An additional input, labeled T, comes from the telephone interface.
+The T input also has signal processing which includes the following algorithms: Line Echo Cancellation, Noise Cancellation, and AGC.
+Inputs 1, A, B, and T yield a total of 4 physical inputs.